avaneev/biteopt/README.md

-(excluding several ill-defined and overly simple functions, and including several complex functions, use `test2.cpp` to run the test) this method's success rate is >90% while the average number of objective function evaluations is ~300.
+(excluding several ill-defined and overly simple functions, and including several complex functions, use `test2.cpp` to run the test) this method's success rate is >90% while the average number of objective function evaluations is ~360.

 At least in these comparisons, this method performs better than plain CMA-ES which is also a well-performing stochastic optimization method.
-CMA-ES outperforms CBiteOptDeep (e.g. with M=9) on synthetic function sets that involve random coordinate axis rotations and offsets (e.g.
+As of version 2021.1, BiteOpt's "solvability" is on par with CMA-ES on synthetic function sets that involve random coordinate axis rotations and offsets (e.g.
 [BBOB suite](http://coco.gforge.inria.fr/)).
-Plain CBiteOpt lags far behind in such benchmark arrangements.
-However, BiteOpt's development from its inception was based on a wider selection of functions proposed by global optimization researchers, without focus on synthetic parameter space transformations.
+BiteOptDeep (e.g. with M=6) even
-CBiteOpt stands parameter space offsetting and orthogonal scaling pretty well, but partially fails when the space is rotated (a good solution is obtained, but not the theoretical optimum).
+outperforms CMA-ES in "solvability".

 As a matter of sport curiosity, BiteOpt is able to solve in reasonable time almost all functions proposed in classic academic literature on global